rust-lang/rfcs/text/0000-write-pointers.md

     - After being written to `&uninit T` are promoted to a `&mut T`
 - Writing does not drop old value.
     - Otherwise, it would not handle writing to uninitialized memory
-    - More importantly, dropping requires at least one read, which is not possible with a write-only pointer
+    - More importantly, dropping requires at least one read, which is not possible with a write-only reference
 - You cannot reference partially initialized memory
 ```Rust
 let x: Bar;